EdilAbe/codepath-prework/README.md

 Finally, how to optimize our website?

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 If I had more time and experience with JavaScript, I would add multiple tiers to the game, with each round allowing the player to unlock the next tier.
-In the "beginning" level, the player would have three attempts and six buttons.
-With each step, though, the number of attempts will decrease.
-Then I'd add a timer, change the game speed, and add additional buttons to each level to make it more difficult.
+In the "beginning" level, the player would have three attempts and six buttons with each step, though, the number of attempts will decrease.
+I'd refactor the code to add a timer, change the game speed, and add additional buttons to each level to make it more difficult.
 I'd also include a clapping sound when a player completes a stage and a fainting sound when a player fails to make the game more engaging.
 To spice things up, I'd change the frequency map and rearrange the game's pattern to make it sound more like real instruments.

 ## Interview Recording URL Link